 From 2017 onwards, Tuhinga will be published in March.

 Submissions for Tuhinga 28 are due in June 2016.
 Expressions of interest, including an abstract and estimated word length, are appreciated in advance of the submission deadline.

 Key dates for each issue of Tuhinga are now:

-31 September: revised manuscript and high res images due from author
+- 31 September – revised manuscript and high-resolution images due from author

-Authors will be expected to make any revisions promptly in order to meet the publication timetable.
+Authors will be expected to make any revisions promptly to meet the publication timetable.

 Refereeing will be anonymous, unless the referees wish to disclose their identities.

 Submit your manuscript to Te Papa Press.